jasonATindiecentive/dadevelopertest/READ_ME.txt

 There are many other things that are probably missing from this API such as the ability to group users together (friends, channels, etc.), the ability to upload avatar images, profile bios, current status, etc.

 Microservices such as this could also be implemented serverless using AWS API Gateway and Lamba, but then using PHP may not be an option and, again, you become locked to AWS.

+If I were to put more time into this there are some improvements I might make even using the current requirements.
+Perhaps adding a basic routing framework to make it easier to add and modify api endpoints, defining the list of errors in one place, abd adding logging.
+However, sometimes there is value in getting something done rather than getting it absolutely perfect.

 This was quite an interesting test.
 It was fun setting this up and quite interesting to do without any framework or libraries.